danmayer/danmayer.github.com/_posts/2021-12-11-micro-service-request-depth.md

 When you realize as the system scales and grows and the number of total microservice dependencies a typical request into your system may have, it is worth thinking about and considering some mitigation strategies.
 Opposed to pushing towards [Five Nines: Chasing The Dream?](https://www.continuitycentral.com/feature0267.htm), embrace failure and resilience, find an acceptable and achievable level of availability for your service.
 Then invest in mitigation techniques and strategies to deliver a reliable client experience on unreliable internet.
 A few examples of mitigations are listed below.

 * Client Side Retries: A good reason to have client-side retries and avoid implementing retries at all levels of the infrastructure (some other special cases may make sense to avoid full round trips).
-See Google's SRE book, sections [Client-Side Throttling](https://sre.google/sre-book/handling-overload/) and[Deciding to Retry](https://sre.google/sre-book/handling-overload/) from the Handling Overload chapter.
+See Google's SRE book, sections [Client-Side Throttling](https://sre.google/sre-book/handling-overload/) and [Deciding to Retry](https://sre.google/sre-book/handling-overload/) from the Handling Overload chapter.

 * Be Wary of Circular Graphs: Detect circular graphs, even if this can technically be supported in your infrastructure, it may be best to avoid as a way to force folks to think through more robust and scalable solutions.